hammoda711/ManageWise/README.md

   "stage": "Feedback Provided"
 }
 ```

----

-## Permissions

-Permissions control access to the various endpoints:

-1. **IsAdminOrManager**:
-  - Admins have full access to all endpoints.
-  - Managers can view and modify records, but they cannot delete them.
-  - Employees can view their own performance reviews but cannot modify or delete them.
-  - Unauthenticated users have no access.

----

 ## Notes

 1. Replace `{id}` in the endpoints with the actual ID of the company, department, or performance review.